(Digital art Courtesy: Hiral Varun)

-- October – Amma invited to speak at the at the Interfaith Celebration in honour of the 50th anniversary of the United Nations, at Cathedral of St John, New York
+- October – Amma invited to speak at the Interfaith Celebration in honor of the 50th anniversary of the United Nations, at the Cathedral of St John, New York

 1996 (Age 43)

-- February – Amrita Kuteeram scheme – Amma announces plan for constructing 25000 Homes for the poor and the destitutes.
+- February – Amrita Kuteeram scheme – Amma announces plan for constructing 25000 Homes for the poor and the destitute.

 - Amrita Institute of Advaned Computing (AIAC) begins at Ettimadai campus.